Photo courtesy of Rachel Callahan

-- Saturday, July 4, 2015 at 9 pm Free to the public!
-Rain or Shine.
+- July 4 at 9 p.m.
+Rain or Shine

-Thunder on the Mountain 2015
+Thunder on the Mountain

-On Saturday, July 4 at 9 p.m., Thunder on the Mountain 2015 will once again illuminate the skies above Birmingham’s beloved iron man, Vulcan.
+On Saturday, July 4 at 9 p.m., we will once again illuminate the skies above Birmingham’s beloved iron man, Vulcan.
 Free to the public, this year’s show will last approximately 20 minutes and will feature a variety of firework shells that will brighten the sky with new colors and patterns.
-The show will be choreographed to a musical soundtrack that will feature a mix of patriotic favorites and popular music.
+The show will be choreographed to a musical soundtrack that will feature a mix of patriotic favorites, popular music and inspirational songs.

 For more information check out our Viewing Tips.

-PLEASE NOTE: THAT VULCAN PARK AND MUSEUM WILL CLOSE AT 6:00PM No spectators will be allowed inside the park or at the entrance to Vulcan Trail.
+PLEASE NOTE: THAT VULCAN PARK AND MUSEUM WILL CLOSE AT 6:00 PM.
+No spectators will be allowed inside the park or at the entrance to Vulcan Trail.

 Vulcan Park and Museum take pride in organizing this highly-anticipated event each year, however, we rely on the community-at-large to help fund this outstanding show for residents of the greater Birmingham area and beyond to enjoy!